Home Blog Google Ads

 Real examples:

-Bad example: “Computer Repair.
-Call Us Now!” → Will attract anyone with a broken computer, anywhere.
+Bad example: “Computer repair.
+Call us now!”
+It’ll attract anyone with a broken computer, anywhere.

-Good example: “IT for SMEs in London – No consumer support · Visit within 24h” → Filters by client type, location, and urgency in a single headline.
+Good example: “IT Support for London SMEs — No residential work — On-site within 24h” Filters by client type, location, and urgency in a single headline.

 • Your target audience: “Businesses only”, “Homeowners”, “Private patients”

-• Your service area: “covering Greater Manchester”, “North London”
+• Your service area: “in Manchester and surrounding areas”, “North London”

-• What you do not do: “No consumer clients”
+• What you don’t do: “We don’t work with residential clients”

-• Price or specific differentiator: “From £80 per visit · No hidden fees”
+• A price or concrete differentiator: “From £80 per visit — no hidden costs”

 Use location assets (formerly location extensions) to show your address directly in the ad.
 Link your Google Business Profile to Google Ads to activate them automatically.
-Also activate call assets so your phone number is clickable from the ad itself — on mobile, this is often the most direct conversion you will get.
+Also enable call assets so your phone number is clickable from the ad itself.
+On mobile, this is often the most direct conversion you’ll get.

-For a full guide on writing ad copy that converts, read the PPC ad copywriting guide.
+For a full guide on writing copy that converts, read the PPC copywriting guide.

 Remarketing and Demand Gen with Google Maps